 Qualifications for the standard mileage rate method vary depending on if you own or lease the car and for how long, as well as what claims you’ve made on the car in years past.

-If you qualify to use this method, you simply multiply your business miles by the applicable standard mileage rate, which in 2018 is 54.5 cents per mile.
-For example, if by the end of the year you’ve driven 25,000 miles, your total mileage deduction will be $13,375.
+If you qualify to use this method, you simply multiply your business miles by the applicable standard IRS mileage rate for 2019.

 To use the actual expense method, you have to determine what it costs to operate the vehicle for your business use.
 This includes gas, oil, repairs, tires, insurance, registration fees, licenses and depreciation or lease payments.
 It’s a lot of record keeping.